 There are no formal education requirements.
 Upon election, councillors receive induction training in planning laws, media, and meeting procedures.

-I estimate that if voting was voluntary, then around 30% of people would vote.
-With compulsory voting, 75% vote.
 Most voters will not spend a lot of time going through all the particular details of each candidate, including their policy proposals.